T3kton/t3kton.github.io/_sources/contractor/Networking.rst.txt

 Networks
 --------

-A `Network` is used to name the physical/logical networks that `NetworkInterface`s are attached to.
+A `Network` is used to name the physical/logical networks that `NetworkInterface` are attached to.
 AddressBlocks are associated with Networks, with optional vlan tagging.
 The Network name is used by plugins such as VCenter/AWS/Azure to know the name of the Switch/Network to attach to.